Things to Do With Kids in Columbus - Top Picks

 If you're looking for things to do with kids in Columbus, this indoor attraction features LEGO-themed rides, a 4D theater, building areas, and a jungle gym.

-Hannah Scott said: This favorite Columbus family attraction is home to indoor gardens with over 400 plant species inside the glass conservatory greenhouse.
+Franklin Park Conservatory is a favorite Columbus family attraction home to indoor gardens with over 400 plant species inside the glass conservatory greenhouse.
 There are several traveling exhibitions and a stunning display of Chihuly glass artwork.
 Be sure to check out the 2-acre Children's Garden, where a myriad of programs and activities for kids and families are offered and included with the price of admission.

 Hannah Scott said: The Topiary Park is a truly unique Columbus gem!
 The plants in this public garden are sculpted to recreate Seurat's famous painting A Sunday Afternoon on the Island of LaGrande Jatte.
 It's beautiful, whimsical, and a lovely place to spend a couple hours with your family and a picnic.

-Kelly R said: Columbus is home to one of the largest public rose gardens in America, with more than 12,000 roses and 13 acres to explore.
+The Columbus Park of Roses is one of the largest public rose gardens in the U.S. with more than 7,500 rose specimens and 13 acres to explore.
 The Formal Rose Garden reaches peak bloom in June and September.
 Picnicking on the park lawns is permitted.

 Kelly R said: Part of the Metro Parks system, Slate Run Living Historical Farm allows you to experience an authentic 1880s Ohio farm.
 Volunteer staff members dress up in time-appropriate farm clothes while they complete daily chores like plowing the fields, milking cows and splitting wood.
 There are plenty of animals to observe (and sometimes touch), including pigs, geese, turkeys, cows, Percheron horses, and more.